mistermaps/cryptoreturn/README.md

 use cryptoreturn's 'enter' function for first time use - to fill out values.csv for later/coinbar use - and 'update' for any additional purchases/sales use 'check' function to check on ROI

 ###### for coinBar.py implementation in i3 blocks:
 easiest use is to point i3blocks.conf (or equivalent) to /cryptoreturn/ directory; see attached example i3blocks.conf

 alternatively, once the .csv file has been filled out, one could copy the files to the .i3 directory
 ###### for other status bars
 as of yet untested, but should work with any python friendly status bar along similar lines

-### dependencies:
-requires python 3 with the following installed:
-	urllib
-	json
-	csv

-(most of these should be stock) if not, run '***pip3 install urllib json csv' (may need root access)

 ### to do:
 1) add more currencies and exchanges